krastegar/krastegar/README.md

 ## 📫 Contact Me
 - Email: krastegar0@gmail.com
 - LinkedIn: [KiaLinkedIN](https://www.linkedin.com/in/kia-rast/) <br>
-Thank you for visiting my profile!
+<br>Thank you for visiting my profile!
 Feel free to reach out if you want to connect or collaborate on a project.